Article

 The immigration system aims to attract and prioritise highly skilled migration and improve the experience for applicants and employers.
 It provides routes for skilled workers, students, global leaders, and innovators.

-To improve the experience for employers, the system includes a dedicated NHS support and visa processing which will enable HR teams to contact UK Visas and Immigration (UKVI) if there are any issues with the application process or eligibility queries for the new health and care visa.
+The points-based system includes a dedicated NHS support and visa processing which will enable HR teams to contact UK Visas and Immigration (UKVI) if there are any issues with the application process or eligibility queries for the new Health and Care Visa.
 Sponsors can contact UKVI’s NHS team directly at UKVINHSteam@homeoffice.gov.uk.

 Employer resources